Ma'n dynasty: Early interactions with the Ottomans

 Following the death of Yunus, the Druze moved to import from the Venetians long-range muskets superior to those employed by the Ottomans.
 In 1565 the new arms were put to use by the Druze in an ambush on Ottoman sipahi (fief-holding cavalries) in Ain Dara in the Jurd sent to collect taxes from southern Mount Lebanon.
 For the next twenty years, the Druze successfully beat back government attempts to collect taxes and confiscate weapons, while increasing their rifle arsenals.
 In 1585 the imperial authorities organized a much larger campaign against the Chouf and the Sidon-Beirut Sanjak in general led by the beylerbey (provincial governor) of Egypt, Ibrahim Pasha.
 It ended in a decisive government victory, the confiscation of thousands of rifles and the collection of tax arrears, which had been accruing for decades, in the form of currency or property.
 The most important leader in the Chouf at the time was a Ma'nid emir named Qurqumaz, possibly the son of Yunus, (Note: The identity of Qurqumaz's father is not definitively known.
 According to the historian Giovanni Minadoi, Qurqumaz's father, who Minadoi does not name, had been executed by a governor of Damascus named Mustafa Pasha.
 According to modern historian Abdul-Rahim Abu-Husayn, Qurqumaz's father may have been the "Yunus Ibn Ma'n" mentioned in an Ottoman tax register as the owner of three farms in 1530.)
 The modern historian Muhammad Adnan Bakhit holds this Yunus was likely the head of the Ma'nids at the time.
 A Ma'nid chief named Yunus was recorded by the contemporary poet Muhammad ibn Mami al-Rumi to have been captured and hanged by the Ottomans at an undefined date as a result of unspecified complaints by the qadi (head judge) of Sidon to the Sublime Porte. and possibly the grandson of the above-mentioned Qurqumaz.
 He had likely been the chieftain of the specific area of the Chouf referred to as "Shuf Ibn Ma'n", a subdistrict mentioned in Ottoman government documents from 1523, 1530, 1543 and 1576.
 His preeminence among the Ma'nids was possibly the result of the natural deaths or eliminations of the other Ma'nid chiefs.
 Like his father, Qurqumaz was a multazim (tax farmer) in the Chouf, though he resided in Ain Dara, and was recognized as a muqaddam of the Druze, his title of "emir" being used by local historians as a traditional honor rather than an official rank.
-Qurqumaz had refused to submit to Ibrahim Pasha and escaped the Chouf and died soon after in hiding.efn|According to the Maronite patriarch and historian Istifan al-Duwayhi, Qurqumaz was killed during a government expedition against the Chouf in 1585, precipitated by Qurqumaz's alleged orchestration of an attack the preceding year on a government convoy in Akkar that had been transporting the annual Egyptian tribute destined for the sultan in Constantinople The aftermath of the campaign and the death of Qurqumaz left the Druze Mountain in an anarchic state marked by internal fighting among the Druze.
+Qurqumaz had refused to submit to Ibrahim Pasha and escaped the Chouf and died soon after in hiding.
+(Note: According to the Maronite patriarch and historian Istifan al-Duwayhi, Qurqumaz was killed during a government expedition against the Chouf in 1585, precipitated by Qurqumaz's alleged orchestration of an attack the preceding year on a government convoy in Akkar that had been transporting the annual Egyptian tribute destined for the sultan in Constantinople) The aftermath of the campaign and the death of Qurqumaz left the Druze Mountain in an anarchic state marked by internal fighting among the Druze.